paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-108-department-of-defense-schools.md

 Section 6(a) of Public Law 81–874 ([20 U.S.C.
 241(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section241/a&num=0&edition=prelim)), referred to in subsec. (f)(2), was repealed by Pub.
 L. 103–382, title III, § 331(b), Oct.
 20, 1994, 108 Stat.
 3965.

+The Child Nutrition Act of 1966, referred to in subsec. (m), is Pub.
+L. 89–642, Oct.
+11, 1966, 80 Stat.
+885, which is classified generally to chapter 13A (§ 1771 et seq.) of Title 42, The Public Health and Welfare.
+For complete classification of this Act to the Code, see Short Title note set out under [section 1771 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1771&num=0&edition=prelim) and Tables.

+The Richard B. Russell National School Lunch Act, referred to in subsec. (m), is act June 4, 1946, ch.
+281, 60 Stat.
+230, which is classified generally to chapter 13 (§ 1751 et seq.) of Title 42, The Public Health and Welfare.
+For complete classification of this Act to the Code, see Short Title note set out under [section 1751 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1751&num=0&edition=prelim) and Tables.

 #### Amendments
+2025—Subsec. (i).
+Pub.
+L. 119–60, § 582(b)(1), substituted “in Certain Areas” for “in Puerto Rico” in heading.

+Subsec. (i)(1).
+Pub.
+L. 119–60, § 582(b)(2), substituted “in a territory, commonwealth, or possession of the United States” for “in Puerto Rico”.

+Subsec. (i)(2)(A).
+Pub.
+L. 119–60, § 582(b)(3), substituted “resides in a territory, commonwealth, or possession of the United States where a program referred to in paragraph (1) is provided” for “resides in Puerto Rico”.

+Subsec. (n).
+Pub.
+L. 119–60, § 583, added subsec. (n).

+2024—Subsec. (d).
+Pub.
+L. 118–159, § 591, amended subsec. (d) generally.
+Prior to amendment, subsec. (d) related to establishment of a school board for Department of Defense elementary and secondary schools established at each military installation under this section.

+Subsec. (j)(1).
+Pub.
+L. 118–159, § 592(1), substituted “a member of a foreign armed force residing on a military installation in the United States (including territories, commonwealths, and possessions of the United States)” for “an individual described in paragraph (2)”.

+Subsec. (j)(2).
+Pub.
+L. 118–159, § 592(2), amended par.
+(2) generally.
+Prior to amendment, par.
+(2) read as follows: “An individual referred to in paragraph (1) is any of the following:

+“(A) A member of a foreign armed force residing on a military installation in the United States (including territories, commonwealths, and possessions of the United States).

+“(B) A deceased member of the armed forces who died in the line of duty in a combat-related operation, as designated by the Secretary.”

+Subsec. (l)(1)(A).
+Pub.
+L. 118–159, § 593(1)(A), substituted “; or” for “; and”.

+Subsec. (l)(1)(B).
+Pub.
+L. 118–159, § 593(1)(B), added subpar.
+(B) and struck out former subpar.
+(B) which read as follows: “immediately before such enrollment, was enrolled in the defense dependents’ education system established under section 1402 of the Defense Dependents’ Education Act of 1978 ([20 U.S.C.
+921](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section921&num=0&edition=prelim)).”

+Subsec. (l)(2), (3).
+Pub.
+L. 118–159, § 593(2), added par.
+(2) and struck out former pars.
+(2) and (3) which read as follows:

+“(2) Enrollment of a dependent described in paragraph (1) pursuant to such paragraph shall be on a tuition basis.

+“(3) Any payments received by the Secretary of Defense under this subsection shall be credited to the account designated by the Secretary for the operation of the virtual educational program under this subsection.
+Payments so credited shall be merged with other funds in the account and shall be available, to the extent provided in advance in appropriation Acts, for the same purposes and the same period as other funds in the account.”

+Subsec. (m).
+Pub.
+L. 118–159, § 594(a), added subsec. (m).

 2022—Subsec. (d)(6).
 Pub.
 L. 117–286 substituted “chapter 10 of title 5, but may close meetings in accordance with chapter 10 of title 5.” for “the Federal Advisory Committee Act (5 U.S.C.
 App.), but may close meetings in accordance with such Act.”

 2013—Subsecs. (k), (l).
 Pub.
 L. 112–239 added subsecs. (k) and (l).